Taal Basilica

-The Minor Basilica and Parish of Saint Martin of Tours, commonly known as Taal Basilica, is a minor basilica in the town of Taal, Batangas, within the Archdiocese of Lipa.
-It is considered to be the largest church building in the Philippines and in Asia, and the largest Augustinian church, standing 88.6 m long and 48 m wide.
+The Minor Basilica and Parish of Saint Martin of Tours, commonly known as Taal Basilica, is a minor basilica in the town of Taal, Batangas, within the Archdiocese of Lipa in the Philippines.
+It is considered to be the largest church building in the country, and the largest Augustinian church, standing 88.6 m long and 48 m wide.
 Martin of Tours is the patron saint of Taal, whose feast is celebrated every November 11.